kiprasmel/xstate-cpp/README.md

 ./example.out
 ```

-obviously, you subsitute the `example.cpp` with your own source files & get some spicy state machines.
+obviously, you subsitute `example.cpp` with your own source files & get some spicy state machines. 🌶

 ## Usage